NazifaPushon/Medi-Care/README.md

 ### Online medical Service [MEDI CARE](https://assignment-2-96a85.web.app/)

-In this website , one can learn about hospitals services , book an appointment with doctors , get some primary care .
+This is a project for a general hospital .
+In this website , one can learn about hospitals services , book an appointment with doctors , get some primary care , login and create a account and use the services .

 > About my Project -